WooCommerce 101 – A Guide For Beginners

 What is a WooCommerce Store?

-A WooCommerce is an eCommerce store WordPress plugin.
+WooCommerce is an eCommerce store featuring a WordPress plugin.
 More than that, it is a comprehensive platform empowering the merchants to get started with their online store ventures in just a click away.
 It is simple and easy to install WordPress with the plugin gaining quick popularity amongst the other top of the industry.

-This WordPress site has about 72 million downloads with 4+ million active installs making it one of the most popular plugins of all time.
+WooCommerce as a WordPress site has about 72 million downloads with 4+ million active installs making it one of the most popular plugins of all time.
 You can also add new more efficient plugins as the base of the software is strong covering all essential eCommerce features.
 Adding on, it is easy to customize making it an ideal solution to set up an online shop.

 WooCommerce tutorial 101 guides for beginners: Pros and Cons